Trump tells Democratic congresswomen of color to "go back" to their countries

 All four women, who have come to be known as "the Squad," broke ethnic and gender barriers when they were elected last year.
 Omar and Tlaib are the first two Muslim women to serve in Congress.
 Pressley is the first black congresswoman to represent Massachusetts.
 Ocasio-Cortez, at 29, became the youngest woman ever elected to Congress.

+All four of the freshmen congresswomen fired back at the president on Twitter – and the president later fired back at them.

-On Sunday, Tlaib was the first to respond to the president's tweets, writing: "Want a response to a lawless & complete failure of a President?
+Tlaib was the first to respond Sunday morning, writing: "Want a response to a lawless & complete failure of a President?
 He is the crisis.
 His dangerous ideology is the crisis.
 He needs to be impeached."

+Pressley posted a screenshot of the tweets and wrote, "THIS is what racism looks like.
+WE are what democracy looks like.
+And we're not going anywhere.
+Except back to DC to fight for the families you marginalize and vilify everyday."
+Omar said the president is "stoking white nationalism [because] you are angry that people like us are serving in Congress and fighting against your hate-filled agenda."

 Despite her differences with the group, Pelosi rushed to defend them from Mr. Trump's tweets.